The History of the Best Bar in London, Which We Happen to Own

 We bought The Old Blue Last in 2004.
 It was a horrible shithole back then and since we bought it the ceiling has collapsed three times.
 Still, it’s our pub, where’s yours?
 Arctic Monkeys (broke the ceiling), the Horrors (broke the ceiling), Lil B, Amy Winehouse, Whitehouse, Klaxons, Integrity, Gallows, Tempa T, Wiley, Chromeo, Crazy Titch, A-Trak, These New Puritans, Lily Allen, Salem, Jay Reatard, Andrew W.K., Eyehategod (broke the ceiling), The La’s, Black Lips, Fucked Up, Tony Wilson, N.A.S.T.Y.
 Crew, Florence + the Machine and thousands of other people have played here.
 Did they play at your bar?
 No.

-Literally no one has shot anyone here since we took over, though VICE UK's founding editor, Andy Capper, has been glassed here and once the co-owner, Martin Wade-Thomas, was thrown into the crowd by that shitty band Ulterior and then battered by them to the point where he ended up in the hospital.
+Literally no one has shot anyone here since we took over, though VICE UK's founding editor, Andy Capper, had a glass broken over his head and once the co-owner, Martin Wade-Thomas, was thrown into the crowd by that shitty band Ulterior and then battered by them to the point where he ended up in the hospital.
 It’s OK, though, because all he’d done was tell them that their time was up, meaning he easily won damages in court and still receives $13 a month from them today.
 Which, for that band, is probably quite a lot.

 Anyway, it’s a great bar, all the gigs are fun, and it’s right by our office.
 Plus, one time the lighting engineer jerked off the sound engineer while her dad and brother were on stage.
 Her dad ended up complaining about the unexpected mid-set strobe effects.
 Oh, and then there was the time Fucked Up broke all our furniture and Martin ordered some more for really cheap online, and when they arrived, it turned out they were for a doll’s house.